heavenly-roads/HR-Core-Creator/README.md

 ### Optimization and file sanitizer

 Goal is to maximize optimization using the smallest filesize without direct loss of quality for servers and clients to load the included asset resources on the most efficient way possible.
-Stable releases after v.1.0 will be built using a sanitizer and compression textures process.
+Stable releases after v.1.0 will be built using a sanitizer and compression process for textures and audio files.
 'Alpha' and 'Beta' releases won't meet this process so expect for these to have a bigger filesize.

 ### Extra resources and references